chasoliveira/employee-management-system/README.md

 - The `material-ui` was used to style the components.
 - the `yup` was used to validate the forms.

+The folder structure was created thinking about the nature of react, of being a build block system, so the components are organized in folders that denote it nature, like persnalized hooks are inside of the `hooks` fodler, and the pages are organized in the `pages` folder.
+The `services` folder contains the services that are used to make the requests to the API.

+Also, to run locally make sure to configure the target api in the vite.config.ts file with the url and port correctly.

 ### Known Issues

   - The tests are not covering all the code.
   - The integration tests not developed yet.
   - If the rules for the roles change, the frontend will need to be updated.
   - The `react-hook-form` was not used in all the forms.
   - The `yup` was not used in all the forms.
   - Some styles need to be improved.

 ## Installation